 This Practice Note deals with the principle that Parliament is not bound by previous legislation and cannot bind its successors.
 It tracks the development of this doctrine from its origins through inconsistencies in the 1930s and limiting effects of UK’s membership of the EU and other constitutional statues such as devolution.

+This Practice Note examines the doctrine of the separation of powers.
 The separation of powers is the idea that government consists of three functions or branches (legislative, executive, and judicial) and that liberty is best protected where the three branches are kept institutionally separate from each other.

 The British constitution has a variety of written and unwritten sources: legislation, case law, the prerogative, constitutional conventions and Parliamentary sovereignty.
 This Practice Note identifies the various sources, their operation and any limitations and developments.